Fox 2.5 Factory Series vs 2.5 Performance Series Coilovers

 Seals

-Fox Performance Series coilovers inherited a urethane wiper and Buna main seal from the original blue Fox 2.5 coilovers.
-The main seal in Fox Factory Series shocks have been upgraded to Viton.
-Viton is known for its superior durability and heat tolerance.
-After many cycles at high temperature Buna can get hard making it more susceptible to leaking.
-It is hard to speculate on the exact temperature range for the Fox seals but common Buna is rated for 225 F while common Viton is rated for 350 F.
+The Fox Performance Series coilovers retained a urethane wiper and Buna main seal from the original blue Fox 2.5 coilovers.
+However, the main seal in the Fox Factory Series shocks has been upgraded to Viton, a material renowned for its superior durability and heat resistance.
+Over time, Buna seals can harden from high temperatures, making them more prone to leaks.
+While it’s difficult to pinpoint the exact temperature range for Fox seals, standard Buna is typically rated for 225°F, while Viton is rated for up to 350°F, offering significantly better heat tolerance.

 Fox 25 Performance and Factory Seals